-Chair recognizes members wishing to speak.
+The chair recognizes members wishing to speak.
 After debate concludes.
 Chair restates the motion and puts the question to a vote.

 The question is on the motion to...

 Those in favor of the motion say "aye."
 Those opposed say "no."